Notes on Scala for Java Programmers

 interface.

-In Scala, we can do better by defining the equivalent of Comparable
+In Scala, we can do better by defining the equivalent of Comparable as a

-trait, which we call Ord
+trait, which we call Ord.

 When comparing objects, six different comparison operations are useful: smaller, smaller or equal, equal, not equal, greater or equal, and greater.